 Other concert appearances have included the soprano solos in Rossini’s Stabat Mater and Mozart’s Mass in C minor and recitals of Wagner’s Wesendonck Lieder, Berg’s Seven Early Songs and the works of Richard Strauss and Josef Marx.

 Born in Melbourne, Australia, Anna-Louise holds a BA Hons in German and a BMus Hons in Music Performance (Voice) from the University of Melbourne.
-During her degrees, Anna-Louise also studied at the Kunst Universität Graz, Austria and Karl-Ludwigs Universität, in Freiburg, Germany, through scholarships from Melbourne Abroad and the Deutsche Akademische Austauschdienst.
+She has also studied at the Kunst Universität in Graz, Austria and the University of Freiburg through scholarships from Melbourne Abroad and the Deutsche Akademische Austauschdienst.